tianzhihe/tianzhihe.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D.
-Candidate at Virginia Tech
+subtitle: Assistant Professor at UTSA

 profile:
   align: right